hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 ### Unpack the installation file ### {#unpackinstall}

-1. Ensure you are logged into your install system as root; otherwise, log in as root:
+1.Log into your install system as root.

 		sudo su -

-2. Create a directory named `work`:
+2. Create a directory named `work`.

 		mkdir /root/work
 		cd /root/work

-3. Extract the kit to the `work` directory:
+3. Extract the installation package to the `work` directory:

 		tar zxvf /root/<kit name>.tgz